maptv/decalendar/docs/decalendar.md

   </table>

 The days in the bottom right of the table do not belong to the current year.
 For example, `day 366` is actually `Day 0` (if n=365) or `Day 1` (if n=366) of the following year.
 This is another example of why we should be careful with the number 36.
-To prevent mixing days from different years, we should follow some common sense on the limits of day and `dek` numbers:
+To prevent mixing days from different years, we should follow some common sense on the limits of `dek` and day numbers:

 In any given year,
+- positive `dek` numbers start at $0$ and go up to $35$,
+- negative `dek` numbers start at $-1$ and go up to $-36$,
 - positive day numbers start at $0$ and go up to $n-1$
-- negative day numbers start at $-1$ and go up to $-n$,
-- positive `dek` numbers start at $0$ and go up to $35$,
-- negative `dek` numbers start at $-1$ and go up to $-36$, where $n$ is the number of days in the year.
+- negative day numbers start at $-1$ and go up to $-n$, where $n$ is the number of days in the year.

-The negative day number can tell us if we have crossed over into another year.
-If the negative is no longer negative, we have done too far.
+The negative day numbers can tell us if we have crossed over into another year.
+If the negative is no longer negative, we have gone past the end of the current year.
+Negative day numbers are useful when we are converting dates to and from the Gregorian calendar.

 misunderstandings